-Issues in form GSTR 9
+Issues faced in filing GSTR 9

 1) Mismatching ITC value between 2A and Table 8A of GSTR 9: